aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 **Mistake:** Putting our domain models, which evolve on their own, into our event stream.

 **Next time:** Keep them out!
 Instead, keep the events small and focused.
 Keep types local to the events.
 Lean into CQRS and segregate our projections.

-## Best Practices

-* When designing events, model around verbs (actions), not nouns (entities).
-* Strongly consider using a CQRS pattern

 ## Summary